makerdao/pe-checklists/spell/spell-reviewer-mainnet-checklist.md

   * [ ] Ensure that instructions announced in the Exec Doc match instructions in the Exec Sheet
 * Base checks
   * [ ] Current solc version `0.8.16`
-  * [ ] Office hours is `true` IF spell introduces a major change that can affect external parties (e.g.: keepers are affected in case of collateral offboarding) OTHERWISE explicitely set to `false`
+  * [ ] Office hours is `true` IF spell introduces a major change that can affect external parties (e.g.: keepers are affected in case of collateral offboarding) OTHERWISE explicitly set to `false`
   * [ ] Office hours value matches the Exec Sheet
   * [ ] Office hours value matches the Exec Doc
   * [ ] 30 days spell expiry set in the constructor (`block.timestamp + 30 days`)